BetoShiver/advanced-gallery-exam/README.md

 ### Step 4 - Wrapping Up
 2. Try inovating the product, add any features you think are useful. **be creative, creative is good**.
-3. Deploy your result as a github page to `https://[YOUR_USERNAME].github.io/flickr-gallery/`
+3. Deploy your result as a github page to `https://[YOUR_USERNAME].github.io/flickr-gallery/`  --Done
 4. Send us an email with your repo link and the deployed app link

 ## Tips